violetcereza/Citywide-Dashboard/README.md

   - Landscape components tab
   - Gauges tab
 - Data saving and connect to CWD front-end
+- Develop extra prefs functionality
 - Multiple users functionality
 - Put within wordpress?
 - Small fixes on front-end
+  - Ajax loading for prefs and svg
+  - Switch mode to "none" by clicking on active state button at the top
+  - #houseinside hover works with clickables